xeho91/backend-starter/README.md

-# Back-end project template
+# Back-end starter

-A template to create a back-end project monorepo for the specific technology stack.
+A template to create a back-end project workspace _(a.k.a. "monorepo")_ for the specific technology stack.

+## Technology stack

+> [!CAUTION]
+> 🚧 Under construction

 ---

 ## Project structure

+Below is a quick navigation on how to navigate this project **directories**.

 ```text
 .